phreeza/manuscript_axon_potentials/doc/manuscript.md

 153998).
 In order to ensure robust spike propagation at the bifurcations, some of the model the parameters were modified.
 The values of the properties that were modified from those provided by @Simon1999Dendritic are shown in Table 1.
 In addition, the Q10 values were set to 3, and the temperature was set to 40$,^{\circ}\text{C}$ as done by
 @Kuba2009Roles.
+The ratio of leak conductance and capacitance between node and myelin was changed from 80 as used by @Simon1999Dendritic to 1000 [@Koch2004Biophysics].
+We removed the Hodgkin-Huxley type potassium conductivities included by @Simon1999Dendritic  (which are based on data from the squid axon) from the simulations, and increased the KLVA and KHVA conductances (which are based on physiological data from the auditory brainstem) to compensate.
 In order to avoid nodes lining up in axial direction, the very first myelinated segment had a length drawn from a uniform distribution between 0 and 75\ µm.